onlyhavecans/web-exploration5/content/campaign-notes/rad-rabbit-raid.md

 The Queen           | missing king                             | ???
 Arclight            | Warren King was in talks with            | ???
-Paprika             | Watching the team                        | unflappable
+Paprika             | Watching the team                        | unflappable Marigold            | Scout from the night king went missing   | spooked Lily                | large guard, big fan of mint             | On the side of newness